 Cost of bicycles and golf buggies:

-$17 – all day standard bike
+$17 – all-day standard bike

-$24 – all day geared bike
+$24 – all-day geared bike

 $70 – three hours of golf buggy

-Another Dubbo Highlight
+Another Highlight in Dubbo

-Its winter, and the sky gets dark at 5:00 p.m.
+It’s winter, and the sky gets dark at 5:00 p.m.
 Our anticipation is high and at 6.30 p.m. our stargazing tour starts.
-Although the website says that due to COVID-19 the maximum number of people is 10, there are a surprisingly number of visitors here.
+Although the website says that due to COVID-19 the maximum number of people is 10, there are a surprising number of visitors here.
 Even though the telescopes are constantly cleaned with disinfection, you are close to the other people and for a moment, I wish we were back in the hinterland.

 He also explains to us how to tell the difference between the False Cross and the Southern Cross.
 The Southern Cross has 2 “pointing stars” and is a little smaller than the False Cross.
-One telescope is set up so that we can take close up pictures of the moon with our mobiles- incredible!
+One telescope is set up so that we can take close-up pictures of the moon with our mobiles- incredible!

-After about 1.5 hours, almost all the visitors are gone and the astronomer who accompanied us through the evening with explanations takes a photo of Eta Carinae Nebula with our camera through the main telescope!
+After about 1.5 hours, almost all the visitors are gone and the astronomer who accompanied us through the evening with explanations takes a photo of the Eta Carinae Nebula with our camera through the main telescope!